Faizk510/Azure-Identity-Governance-Access-Management-Platform/Documentation/Architecture-Decisions/README.md

 The decisions were driven by the project's business requirements, risk model, Microsoft Entra capabilities, and security principles aligned with NIST Cybersecurity Framework (CSF) 2.0 and NIST SP 800-63.

+> **Note:** These Architecture Decision Records (ADRs) document the key architectural decisions made during the planning and implementation of the platform.
+They explain the architectural reasoning behind the solution and are intended to complement the project documentation rather than serve as deployment or configuration guides.

 ## ADR Index

 - ADR-001 – Governance-First Identity Architecture